💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 Loss affects:

-Using AI as the deciding factor in financial risk transfers thinking — not responsibility.
+Using AI as the deciding factor transfers thinking — not responsibility.

 If the decision goes wrong, AI doesn’t absorb the hit.